ybs294000/SalaryScope/README.md

 - The confidence interval shown for Model 1 is an approximation based on training residuals and should be interpreted as an estimate rather than an exact range.
 - Feedback submitted anonymously cannot be linked to a specific user session and is stored without any personal identifier.
 - Currency conversion uses external exchange rate data and may not reflect real-time market fluctuations or transaction-specific rates.
+- Tax estimation uses approximate effective rates and does not model detailed national tax rules.
+- Cost-of-living adjustments are based on generalized indices and may not reflect individual lifestyle differences.
+- Combined currency, tax, and COL adjustments are intended for comparative insight, not exact financial planning.
 ---

 ## Future Scope